vladimir-ikryanov/ClipBook/README.md

 npm run molybden build
 ```

+This command will build and pack ClipBook into a native executable and place it in the project's `build-dist/bin` directory.
+It will also create a DMG installer in `build-dist/pack`.

+**Note**: The application will not be signed and notarized.
+You can sign and notarize it using your own Apple developer certificate by following the instructions in the [Molybden documentation](https://teamdev.com/molybden/docs/distribution/signing.html#macos).

 ## License

 ClipBook’s source code is provided for transparency and personal use.
 However, its use in commercial or redistributed products is restricted without a license.
 Please refer to the LICENSE file for details.